 Delivery services are increasing in popularity among consumers, which has resulted in a surge in demand for delivery drivers.
 While companies make a push to hire and train new drivers, they are forced to lean heavily on their current workforce.
 To meet market demand, it is, unfortunately, common for delivery companies to rush the training process and put drivers behind the wheel before they are ready.

 When delivery drivers are overworked, undertrained, and wholly unsuitable to perform their job duties, tragic accidents occur and leave innocent people with life-changing injuries.
 If you’ve been the victim of a delivery truck accident, you may be able to hold the driver or their employer responsible for your damages.

-At The Bourassa Law Group, we understand how severe delivery van accidents are.
+At The Bourassa Law Group, our Denver commercial vehicle accident lawyers understand how severe delivery van accidents are.
 When you are the victim of an accident, your entire life can change in an instant.
 Our Denver delivery van accident attorneys know that you are looking for support, and we are ready to help you through this challenging chapter in your life.

 If you live in the Denver area and are injured in a delivery vehicle crash, we want to help you get the justice you deserve.
 If someone else caused your injuries, you should not have to pay out of pocket for your injuries, property damage, and other expenses.
 You have the right to take legal action against the driver or company responsible for your injuries.
 Discuss your case with a member of our team by calling (303) 331-6186 today.

 Delivery vehicle drivers have a responsibility to drive attentively and share the road responsibly.
 If you were injured as a result of a delivery van driver whose carelessness caused a motor vehicle collision, there might be numerous parties ultimately responsible for your injuries.
 In addition to drivers, the companies that employ drivers have a responsibility to carefully screen job candidates, provide quality training, and keep their fleet of vehicles in good working order.